 - Save the result.

-In order to perform all of these steps in a timely fashion, the system needs a set of workers that can scale to meet the incoming demand.
+To perform all of these steps in a timely fashion, the system needs a set of workers that can scale to meet the incoming demand.
 Scaling can be handled either manually or automatically.
 Manual scaling is appropriate if the number and size of incoming files is fairly constant and you know how many workers are needed to handle the processing load.
 Automatic scaling can handle sudden changes in the number of incoming files.

 Based on the preceding requirements, the system requires computing power to convert the media files, as well as the ability to automatically scale horizontally to provide additional workers as needed.

-Google Compute Engine allows you to create virtual machine instances to perform computational tasks.
+Compute Engine allows you to create virtual machine instances to perform computational tasks.

 With manual scaling, the instance group manager ensures there is always the specified number of virtual machine instances up and running, by creating new instances as needed, and terminating non-responsive instances.

 When you use autoscaling, the instance group manager creates or terminates instances based on metrics you select, such as average CPU, load on the HTTP load balancer, instance custom metrics, or Cloud Pub/Sub queue size.